Thomasyong11/bmi_calculator/README.md

 # To clone and run the app
 clone the app
-in your editor, navigate to the pubspec.yaml file install all dependencies run the app
+1.in your editor, navigate to the pubspec.yaml file 2.install all dependencies
+3.run the app